BetonQuest/BetonQuest/docs/Documentation/Events-List.md

 **static**

 Adds or deletes an entry to/from a player's journal.
-Journal entries have to be defined in `journal.yml`.
+Journal entries have to be defined in the `journal` section.
 The first argument is the action to perform, the second one is the name of the entry if required.
 Changing journal entries will also reload the journal.

 Possible actions are:
 - `add`: Adds a page to the journal.